Hybrid Quantum-Classical Ridgelet Neural Networks for Portfolio Optimization: Experiment with Real World Data

-In our study, we collected financial time series data from Yahoo Finance to evaluate the past closing prices of six stocks from January 7, 2010, to December 31, 2019 .
-We consider the following companies, each with a ticker symbol: AAPL, SONY, AMZN, NVDA, INTC, and GM.
-The dataset was then divided into 70\% training and 30\% testing sets.
-To enable a deep yet highly computational quantum feature mapping, VQC was designed for the quantum module of the proposed model, utilizing single-qubit and 6 repeating VQC layers of parameterised quantum gates.
-The framework was trained employing mini-batches of size 32 across 50 epochs.
-We conducted our experiments on an HPC cluster equipped with two NVIDIA H100 NVL GPUs using the Pennylane quantum simulator.
-We evaluated our model through a comprehensive performance comparison with baseline models provided in Table \ref{tab:1}.
+The forecasting ability of our proposed QRNN model was evaluated through a comprehensive performance comparison with quantum and classical baseline models, including QLSTM, QGRU, QTransformer, CRNN, LSTM, GRU, and Transformer, on a wide range of stocks from various industries.
 RMSE and MAE, two common regression metrics that together evaluate prediction accuracy and robustness to variance, were used in this study.
-The proposed quantum QRNN model outperforms compare to the baseline models in terms of prediction accuracy in extremely volatile market conditions, as indicated by lower RMSE and MAE values for both the training and test sets, as shown in Table \ref{tab:1}.
-While CRNN emerged as the second-best performer.
-The results demonstrate that QRNN is an innovative approach for stock price prediction tasks, as it not only achieves improved accuracy but also performs consistently across various stock prices, surpassing conventional baseline models, as shown in Table \ref{tab:1} and \ref{tab:2}.
+The prediction losses of QLSTM, QGRU, QTransformer, LSTM, GRU, Transformer, QRNN, and CRNN on training and test sets are displayed in Table \ref{tab:1}.
+The proposed QRNN model outperforms the baseline models in terms of prediction accuracy in extremely volatile market conditions, as indicated by lower RMSE and MAE values for both the training and test sets, as shown in Table \ref{tab:1}.
+While classical models, such as LSTM, GRU, and Transformer, consistently performed lower in predicted accuracy, CRNN emerged as the second-best performer.
+This is reflective of their very limited ability to capture complicated nonlinear interactions in stock price prediction.
+However, CRNN emerged as the second-best performer.
+Notably, assets from several industries were included in the evaluation, guaranteeing that QRNN's performance is not limited to one sector or company but rather generalizes well across a variety of heterogeneous datasets.
+This wide range of applications highlights QRNN's resilience and dependability, especially under erratic and unpredictable market circumstances.
+The results demonstrate that QRNN is an innovative approach for stock market prediction tasks, as it not only achieves improved accuracy but also performs consistently across various market regimes, surpassing quantum and classical baseline models, as shown in Tables \ref{tab:1} and \ref{tab:2}.